mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 portion of the subsector and sits upon a small jump-
-1 main where competing merchant companies run liners and megafreighters and operate a network of subsidised merchant routes in the surrounding markets.
+1 main where competing merchant companies run liners and megafreighters and operate a network of subsidized merchant routes in the surrounding markets.

 Innovation in Cemplas is fuelled by the Imperial Navy, which has ultra-high-tech research and development